Home page, questions, and responses

 |

-To ask a question you just click the Ask this question button below the parameters.
+To ask a question you Ask this question below the parameters.
 When a question is asked, the view automatically switches to its Responses page and provides immediate feedback on how the question responses are coming in.
 The Responses from value at the top-right of the page displays the number of devices that have responded.
 In our example all 12 devices respond.

 The selected Instruction displays a response visualization chart and returns a list of responses.
 You can switch to the list by clicking the List view icon.